At a Glance

 - All Apple devices running iOS 12 or later.

 2. What are the minimum requirements for users to participate in mobile tests?

-Test participants must have iOS 12 (or higher), Android operating system 5.0 (or higher), 400MB of free space when they try to take a test, and at least 20% battery life.
+Test contributors must have iOS 12 (or higher), Android operating system 5.0 (or higher), 400MB of free space when they try to take a test, and at least 20% battery life.